Better in Time: Music video and promotion

 The music video shows Lewis performing in front of several photo shoots.

-The music video was directed by British filmmaker Sophie Muller at Hampton Court House School in London in February 2008, and was released at the end of the same month.
+The music video, directed by British filmmaker Sophie Muller, was filmed in February 2008, at the Hampton Court House, an 18th-century building and private day school, located at the edge of Bushy Park in London, and was released on 29 February 2008.
 The video is inspired by fashion design, with Lewis performing in front of "unrelated photographic set-ups" while also showing what goes on behind the scenes.
 At certain points, Lewis appears alongside a horse.

-Lewis performed "Better in Time" on several television programmes and live events.
-She first sang it on Dancing on Ice on 9 March 2008. and performed both tracks of the double A-side on Sport Relief on 14 March.
-In the United States, she promoted the single on Good Morning America on 4 April 2008, and on the Jimmy Kimmel Live!, where she also sang "Bleeding Love".
-Later that year she performed it on Live with Regis and Kelly on 3 September, during the season finale of America's Got Talent on 1 October, and she sang it at the 2008 American Music Awards on 24 November.
+Lewis has performed the song on several television programmes and live events.
+She initially performed it on the third series of Dancing on Ice on 9 March 2008, and performed both tracks of the double A-side on Sport Relief on 14 March.
+In the U.S., she promoted the single on Good Morning America on 4 April 2008, and on the Jimmy Kimmel Live!, where she also sang "Bleeding Love".
+Later that year, she performed it on Live with Regis and Kelly on 3 September, during the third season finale of America's Got Talent, and at the 2008 American Music Awards.

-In 2011, Lewis sang a reggae-styled mash of "Better in Time" and Rihanna's "Man Down" for BBC Radio 1's Live Lounge, and the original version was included on the charity compilation Songs for Japan, released on 25 March 2011 in response to the Tōhoku earthquake and tsunami.
+In 2011, Lewis performed a reggae-styled mashup of "Better in Time" and Rihanna's "Man Down" for BBC Radio 1's Live Lounge, and the original version was included on the charity compilation Songs for Japan, released on 25 March 2011 in response to the Tōhoku earthquake and tsunami.
 The song was later used in the Pretty Little Liars season two finale "unmAsked", during the masquerade ball scene.

 Lewis added "Better in Time" to the setlist of her Labyrinth Tour in 2010, where it was performed fourth in the show.
 The performance was included on the live album and Blu-ray The Labyrinth Tour: Live from the O2, released on 29 November 2010.
 In 2013, Lewis revived the mashup with "Man Down" for her Glassheart Tour.
 She has added the song to the setlist of her 2016 I Am Tour.